GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 ~~~~~~~~~~~~~

 # Path {#utilities_b}
-Use @ref BansheeEngine::Path "Path" to manipulate file/folder paths.
+Use @ref bs::Path "Path" to manipulate file/folder paths.
 Initialize it with a path string and then call various methods to manipulate it.
-It is recommended to always store paths using @ref BansheeEngine::Path "Path" instead of raw strings.
+It is recommended to always store paths using @ref bs::Path "Path" instead of raw strings.

-Some of the things you can do once a @ref BansheeEngine::Path "Path" is constructed:
+Some of the things you can do once a @ref bs::Path "Path" is constructed:
- - Retrieve the filename using @ref BansheeEngine::Path::getFilename "Path::getFilename"
+ - Retrieve the filename using @ref bs::Path::getFilename "Path::getFilename"
- - Retrieve the filename extension using @ref BansheeEngine::Path::getExtension "Path::getExtension"
+ - Retrieve the filename extension using @ref bs::Path::getExtension "Path::getExtension"
- - Get last element of path, either file or directory using @ref BansheeEngine::Path::getTail "Path::getTail"
+ - Get last element of path, either file or directory using @ref bs::Path::getTail "Path::getTail"
  - Iterate over directories, get drive, combine paths, convert relative to absolute paths and vice versa, and more...

 For example: